JamTools/ssync/README.md

 3. Compares modified timestamp of each common path to determine more recently modified, then updates on opposite path.

-4. Saves shared state file with updated common paths.
+4. Saves updated state to file on both paths.

 ## Developing